-- TOE: Java Card Philips P541G072V0P (JCOP 41, v2.2), - Administrator guidance for prepersonalization including ROM mask configuration via FabKey (phase 3), - Administrator guidance for smart card finishing and personalizing including applet loading (phases 3, 5, 6), and - User guidance for the applet developer (phase 1).
+- TOE: Java Card NXP P541G072V0P (JCOP 41 v2.3.1), - Administrator guidance for smart card finishing and personalizing including applet loading (phases 3, 5, 6) [AGD_ADM] - User guidance for the applet developer (phase 1) [AGD_USR]

 Applet development is outside the scope of this evaluation.
 Applets with patch code can be loaded in phase 3 only.
 Normal applet loading is only possible in phases 5 or 6, i. e. no post-issuance loading of applets.